sleepymalc/Donut.c/README.md

 # Donut.c

+## About Honor Code

+If there is same questions or labs in the future, it is the responsibility of JI students not to copy or modify these codes, or TeX files because it is against the Honor Code.
+The owner of this repository dosen't take any commitment for other's faults.

+According to the SJTU student handbook (2019 version),

+> It is a violation of the Honor Code for students to submit, as their own, work that is not the result of their own labor and thoughts.
+This applies, in particular, to ideas, expressions or work obtained from other students as well as from books, the internet, and other sources.
+The failure to properly credit ideas, expressions or work from others is considered plagiarism.

+## Contribution

+The work are partially contributed to some other students, TAs and professors in JI, which would be listed if known.

 ## Introduction

 ​	Back to 2006, there's a interesting c project on the internet called Donut.c, which can print the ascii characters in the terminal of a rotating donut.
 And recently it is widely spread and discussed through the internet, and after we looko into the source code, we find out that the whole algorithm is based on what we have learned in Vv214.
 From here, we want to do some deep research and expand this project based on the current one.